f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/README.rst

 Adding new workloads:

-In the Azure environment, Application A has been deployed and connected to a load balancer, forming part of the existing infrastructure.
-This setup enables the application to handle user traffic securely and efficiently, with delivery and security managed by F5 Distributed Cloud.
+In the Azure environment, Application A and B will be deployed and connected to dedicated load balancers, forming part of the new workload infrastructure.
+This setup will be secured and managed by F5 Distributed Cloud, ensuring reliable delivery and protection.

 .. image:: ./assets/AZ-LB1.png